-Column 26 of the header line does not contain an S or a blank.
-Alternate collating sequence is assumed.
-If alternate collating sequence is not to be used, specify a blank in column 26 of the header line; then resubmit the job.
-If alternate collating sequence is correct, place an S in column 26 to avoid this occurring again.
+Column 26 of the header line does not contain a blank, an S, or an F. An S entry is assumed.
+If alternate collating sequence is not to be used, leave column 26 of the header line blank; then resubmit the job.
+If alternate collating sequence on the entire control field is correct, place an S in column 26; then resubmit the job.
+If alternate collating sequence by field is correct, place an F in column 26 and place an A in the normal and opposite control field lines to be altered; then resubmit the job.